christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ## 21 May
 ### A four step Bayesian workflow for improving ecological science
+**Permanent notes:** YES
-Test/simulated data is essential for this workflo.
-With this kind of data, I simulate data from my model in such way that I can use the resulting data to test if my model code is correct (i.e. i fix vaclues for my model paramaters and test how well my model recovers them)
+Test/simulated data is essential for this workflow.
+With this kind of data, I simulate data from my model in such way that I can use the resulting data to test if my model code is correct (i.e. i fix values for my model parameters and test how well my model recovers them)

 ## 27 May
 #### Effects of temperature and water deficit on cambial activity and woody ring features in Picea mariana saplings